bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_2/tutorial_2.md

               true)
 ```

 **Activity 2**.
-Now use `map` to write an expression that multiplies each number in `num-list` by 5.
-Store the result in a variable called `activity-2`. **Write a `check-expect` for your whatever values you put in `num-list`.
+Now use `map` to write a function, call it `list-times-5`, that takes as input a list and multiplies each number in `num-list` by 5, and returns the result. **Write a `check-expect` for your whatever values you put in `num-list`.
 For example, if you had used `(list 0 1 2 3)`, then you'd be expecting to get back `(list 0 5 10 15)`.

 * First step: write the code to work with one element of the list.
 So start by writing a function that takes a number and multiplies it by 5.
 You don’t have to worry about giving it a name, you can just write it as a lambda
 * Second step: run the code over all the elements of the list.
 Now map that function over the list
+* Third step: turn it into a function.

 **Activity 3**.
-Now use `filter` to write an expression that finds all the numbers that are **either** equal to 2 or greater than 5.
-Store the result in a variable called `activity-3`.
-Don't forget to write a test!
+Now use `filter` to write a function, call it `activity-3`, that finds all the numbers that are **either** equal to 2 or greater than 5.
+Don't forget to write some tests to try your function on!
+Make sure to test it on your `num-list`

 * First step: write the code to test an element of the list.
 Start by writing a function that take a number and returns `true` if the number is 2 or greater than 5.
 Again, you don’t need to give it a name.
 You can just write a `lambda`.
 * Second step: run the code over the list.
 Now write a `filter` expression to use this function to find the desired elements of the list.
+* Third step: turn it into a function.

 **Activity 4**.
-Next use `foldl` to write an expression to compute the sum of the numbers in `num-list`.
-Store it in a variable called `activity-4`.
+Next use `foldl` to write a function, call it `my-sum`, to compute the sum of the numbers in a list.
+Check it against the sum of your `num-list`.

 * First step: write the code to combine two elements of the list.
 In this case, that’s super easy: + will do it.
 * Second step: run it over all the elements of the list.
 Write a `foldl` expression to run + on all the elements of the list.
+Third step: turn it into a function.
 > Hint: the sum of the empty list (a list with no elements) is just zero.

 **Activity 5**.
-And now we are going to use `andmap` to determine whether **all** the numbers in `num-list` are less than three.
-Store it in a variable called `activity-5`.
-Again, make sure to test your expression.
+And now we are going to use `andmap` to determine whether **all** the numbers in a list are less than three.
+Write a function that does this, call it `all-less-than-three?`, and make sure to test it on your `num-list` list.

 * First step: write the code to test one element.
 Write a function that tests if a number is less than three
 * Second step: run it over all the elements of the list.
 Use `andmap` and the function you just wrote to test if ALL a list's elements less than three.
+* Third step: turn it into a function

 **Activity 6**.
 Next try and see if you can find another function to determine whether **any** of the numbers in a list are less than three.
-Store the result in `activity-6`.
+Make a new function called `any-less-than-three?` and write a test using at least your `num-list`.

 **Activity 7**.
 We’ve included a list of lists of numbers in a variable called `list-of-lists`.
-Write an expression to compute the product of all the numbers in all its sublists and store it in `activity-7`.
+Write a function to compute the product of all the numbers in all its sublists and call it `lists-product`.

 * First step: write the code to compute the product of one sublist.
 Start by writing a function to compute the product of all the numbers in a list of numbers.
 That is, to multiply all the numbers in the list together.
 Notice that this is a lot like computing a sum!
 * Second step: run it on each the sublists of the list to build a new list where each element is a product of a sublist.
 Which iterator (`map`, `filter`, or `foldl`) seems appropriate for this purpose?
+* Third step: turn it into a function.

 **Activity 8**.
 We’ve put a list of strings in your Racket file called `word-list`.
-Write an expression to append together the first character of each string in the list and store it in `activity-8`.
+Write a function, call it `first-letter-word-maker`, to append together the first character of each string in the list.

 * Start by making a list of the first characters.
   * First step: write a function that takes a string and returns just the first character.
 Look up the `substring` function in the documentation to see how to do this.
   * Second step: run it on all the elements of the list.
 You’re an old hand at this now.
 You should know how to do it!